codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

 6. clean up struct
    * make top level/other place
-   * rename good class name, rename good field name, rename good local name
+   * rename good class name, rename good field name, rename good local name make local name like the prefix, mane field names the suffixes if it had prefix

+* Zwsp is easy as it is local.
+  * But I cannot extract it because it still uses globals.
+  * all initial values get an extra struct